Macao Polytechnic University: Ranking

-The University is ranked 670th in the world by SCImago Journal Rank for 2022.

-The University is ranked 3835th in the world in the 2022 Webometrics Ranking of World Universities.
+The university is ranked 901-950th in the 2026 QS World University Rankings.
+The university is also ranked 402th in the 2026 QS Asian University Rankings.

-The University is ranked 201-300th globally for "sustainable cities and communities", as well as "decent work and economic growth", and 601-800th globally for "good health and well-being" in the 2022 Times Higher Education (THE) World University Impact Rankings.
+The university is ranked 301-400th globally in the 2025 Times Higher Education (THE) World University Impact Rankings.

 International recognition

 Accreditation

-On 13 February 2014, the University achieved the rating of "confidence", as a judgement of its Institutional Review conducted by the Quality Assurance Agency for Higher Education (QAA), UK.
+On 13 February 2014, the university achieved the rating of "confidence", as a judgement of its Institutional Review conducted by the Quality Assurance Agency for Higher Education (QAA), UK.
 The judgement is equivalent to an excellent level, as awarded similarly to University of Oxford, Queen Mary University of London, etc.

-On July 29, 2022, the University was accreditedfor International Quality Review (IQR) and Institutional Accreditation (IA) by QAA, met ten standards of the European Higher Education Area (ESG), including two good practices (student research and innovation as well as its comprehensive talent cultivation model) were recognised.
+On 29 July 2022, the university was accredited for International Quality Review (IQR) and Institutional Accreditation (IA) by QAA, met ten standards of the European Higher Education Area (ESG), including two good practices (student research and innovation as well as its comprehensive talent cultivation model) were recognised.

-Programme Reviews and Professional Recognition
+Programme reviews and professional recognition

-Most of the programmes offered by the University have gained international recognition from various review and accreditation agencies/institutions:
+Most of the programmes offered by the university have gained international recognition from various review and accreditation agencies/institutions:

-Other Recognition and Honors
+Other recognition and honors

-The University is the only higher education institution in the country to receive the "APQN Quality Awards" by the Asia-Pacific Quality Network (APQN) three times:
+The university is the only higher education institution in the country to receive the "APQN Quality Awards" by the Asia-Pacific Quality Network (APQN) four times: